defano/digital-design/README.md

 ## Hardware

 No hardware is required to experiment with circuit design and simulation.
-However, you'll need some hardware if you wish to realize your designs in electronic form. :)
+Of course, you'll need some if you wish to realize your designs in electronic form. :)

 This tutorial makes use of the [Papilio Pro](http://papilio.cc/index.php?n=Papilio.PapilioPro) and [Papilio LogicStart Megawing](http://papilio.cc/index.php?n=Papilio.LogicStartMegaWing) development boards.
 These can be purchased as a kit [for about $100.00 online](http://store.gadgetfactory.net/logicstart-megawing-papilio-bundle/).
 The Papilio Pro contains a [Spartan 6 Xilinx FPGA](https://www.xilinx.com/products/silicon-devices/fpga/spartan-6.html) which will accept our circuit designs and the LogicStart Megawing provides various IOs (buttons, LEDs, a seven segment displays) to experiment with.